scrapinghub/frontera/docs/source/topics/production-broad-crawling.rst

     ...
     $ python -m frontera.worker.strategy --config frontera.worker_settings --partition-id N --strategy frontera.worker.strategies.bfs.CrawlingStrategy

-You should notice that all processes are writing messages to the output.
+You should notice that all processes are writing messages to the log.
 It's ok if nothing is written in streams, because of absence of seed URLs in the system.

 Let's put our seeds in text file, one URL per line.
 Starting the spiders:::

-    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settings0 -s SEEDS_SOURCE = 'seeds.txt'
+    $ scrapy crawl tutorial -L INFO -s  -s SEEDS_SOURCE = 'seeds.txt' -s SPIDER_PARTITION_ID=0
     ...
-    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settings1
-    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settings2
+    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settings -s SPIDER_PARTITION_ID=1
-    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settings3 ...
+    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settings -s SPIDER_PARTITION_ID=2 ...
-    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settingsN
+    $ scrapy crawl tutorial -L INFO -s FRONTERA_SETTINGS=frontera.settings -s SPIDER_PARTITION_ID=N

 You should end up with N spider processes running.
-Each should read it's own Frontera config, and first one is using ``SEEDS_SOURCE`` variable to pass seeds to Frontera cluster.
+Usually it's enough for a single instance to read seeds from ``SEEDS_SOURCE`` variable to pass seeds to Frontera cluster.
+Seeds are only read if queue is empty.
+::setting:`SPIDER_PARTITION_ID` can be read from config file also.

 After some time seeds will pass the streams and get scheduled for downloading by workers.
 Crawler is bootstrapped.